Ravanger/Personal-website_src/Projects/3D-SteampunkChess.md

 ---
 title: 3D - Steampunk Chess
 tags: 3D Modeling
+summary: Tasked with modeling, texturing, lighting, and rendering a steampunk chess set.
 ---

 Tasked with modeling, texturing, lighting, and rendering a steampunk chess set.